 Sticking to it

 First and foremost, make sure yoga continues to be enjoyable.
+The most important thing about reaping the benefits of a yoga practice is consistency.
 As mentioned, there are plenty of class options, so don’t get discouraged if your first choice is less than enjoyable.
 You can also try practicing with friends if you don’t particularly like doing it alone, and vice versa if you started with a group but aren’t liking the interactions.

 Another important aspect of sticking to yoga is ensuring that it’s working.
 Although yoga can be strenuous like any physical activity, you shouldn’t feel sharp pain or pinching during or after your practice.
 If you do, you should focus on fixing your ailment, as yoga is meant to soothe, not hurt.